-The battery light comes on to indicate a serious issue that needs an urgent diagnosis.
-Therefore, driving with a battery light on is not really a great idea.
+The battery light comes on to indicate a severe issue that needs an urgent diagnosis.
+Therefore, driving with a battery light on is not a great idea.

-The issues making the light to come on might make your car lose power.
-Or worse of the car might not run as it is supposed to.
+The issues making the light come on might make your car lose power.
+Or worse, the car might not run as it is supposed to.

 What Does It Mean When The Battery Light Comes On And Off?

-On the same note, in case the light illuminates and stays like this while driving, then a damaged alternator belt is the cause.
+On the same note, if the light illuminates and stays like this while driving, a damaged alternator belt is the cause.

 When the battery light switches on and off, it means there is a problem with the alternator.
 It indicates that the car battery has taken control over the running of the electronics in your car.